MicrosoftDocs/azure-docs/articles/active-directory/managed-identities-azure-resources/how-manage-user-assigned-managed-identities.md

 In this article, you create a user-assigned managed identity by using Azure Resource Manager.

-It isn't possible to list and delete a user-assigned managed identity by using a Resource Manager template.
+You can't list and delete a user-assigned managed identity by using a Resource Manager template.
 See the following articles to create and list a user-assigned managed identity:

 - [List user-assigned managed identity](how-to-manage-ua-identity-cli.md#list-user-assigned-managed-identities)
 - [Delete user-assigned managed identity](how-to-manage-ua-identity-cli.md#delete-a-user-assigned-managed-identity)